enkessler/cuke_modeler/CONTRIBUTING.md

   * Be sure that the model's parsing data is not stored by its parent model or else the raw data from the Gherkin gem will get duplicated, which could result in a lot of extra data usage for large projects.

+### Supporting additional versions of Gherkin

+In addition to making sure that the existing tests pass...
+ - Update any tests that are specific to certain versions of Gherkin in order to make them run with the new version as well (if appropriate) or create a new version of the test that reflects the behavior of the added version.
+ - If the grammar of Gherkin has changed, update any tests that would be impacted, such as those that use 'maximum' and 'minimum' sets of Gherkin.
+ - Update any models that need new behavior due to changes in the grammar (e.g. `Rule`s going from untagged models to tagged models in Gherkin 18.x)